RyanDaDeng/laravel-google-recaptcha-v3/README.md

 [![StyleCI][ico-styleci]][link-styleci]

 ### Update: Vue component is production ready.
 Please upgrade package version : ~2.2.11
 ### Update: if you are using version lower than 2.2.11, please upgrade and publish config file again (remove your current one).
-There are a few major improvments on Blade usage, please read instruction.
+There are a few major improvments on Blade usage, please read instructions.

 I guarantee that bugs, issues, features and changes will be responded in 48 hours.